Looks at assessing the costs and total spend on learning and development activities, and the issues involved in benchmarking

-To effectively evaluate L&D, it’s first necessary to clearly identify learning needs and the objectives of L&D programmes (that is, how they will meet such needs) in line with the L&D strategy.
+To effectively evaluate L&D, it’s first necessary to have clearly identified the learning needs that flow through to the objectives of L&D programmes and agree what measures of success will look like.

 It’s also helpful to conduct benchmarking exercises to gather evidence to support L&D activity.
-This may involve careful consideration of the methods used, costs and ‘return on investment’.
-See below for more on ROI or read our factsheet on costing and benchmarking L&D.
+This may involve careful consideration of the methods used, costs and ‘return on investment’ or ‘return on expectation’.
+See our factsheet on costing and benchmarking L&D.

 Coverage of learning and development evaluation

-The process of evaluating L&D can be undertaken across an organisation as a whole or for a particular part of the organisation or some group within it – for example, for those employees identified as ‘talent’ (that is, exceptionally high-performing or high-potential individuals).
-Find out more in our talent management factsheet.
+The process of evaluating L&D can be undertaken across an organisation as a whole or for a particular part of the organisation or some group within it – for example, for those employees identified as ‘talent’ - exceptionally high-performing or high-potential individuals.

 The majority of employers carry out some evaluation of learning interventions in their organisations which can include: